 Residents Maintain Autonomy

-This metric is a measure of the percent of long-term patients that required additional assistance with activities of daily living over time.
-ADL's include activities such as getting dressed and eating.
+Measures the percent of long-term care residents who required additional assistance with activities of daily living over time.
+ADL's include activities such as taking medications and continence.

 Ability to Keep Residents Mobile